ws-zig/ws-server/README.md

 **Tested version of Zig:** 0.11.0

 **IMPORTANT:**
-In Zig it is not possible to keep some variables and functions secret, make sure that the note `@SELFONLY` is not present, otherwise this function or variable is not intended for you.
+This is my first project in the Zig programming language.
+The focus is on the server, a client is planned for the future.

 ## Installation
 - [Download the source code](https://github.com/ws-zig/ws-server/archive/refs/heads/main.zip).